 Attitudes about career are changing and what individuals want from career discussions is something different than what they had in the past.
-The goal of establishing a “multiyear plan” for career is long gone.
+Employee career goals such as establishing a “multiyear plan” are long gone.
 Employees want greater frequency and less formality in their career conversations.
 This research paper will explore the need for organizations and managers to think differently about career and the important link between career and engagement.

 Our survey findings point at a need to look at career through a new lens and frame the conversation differently.
 Key highlights include: